Pennantia baylisiana: Conservation

 P. baylisiana is dioecious, and the remaining wild tree was thought to be entirely female.
 In the late 1980s, fruit was found for the first time on the one tree remaining in the wild, indicating that on occasion viable pollen was produced and self-fertilisation could occur, a rare occurrence in dioecious plants.
 However, it was discovered that few of self-pollinated fruit were fertile (around 1 in 2000).

 In 1985 Ross Beever from Manaaki Whenua Landcare Research used plant hormone to produce viable pollen on a female tree in cultivation at Mt Albert Research Centre, using hand-pollination to achieve self-fertilisation.
 One the seedlings produced as a result, named "Martha", was naturally self-fertile and from the early 1990s produced a good amount of seed without hand-pollination, allowing many saplings to be grown.
 These plants were generally self-fertile, taking four or five years to produce fruit and seed.
 By 1998 hundreds of saplings had been grown from seed, but these were not immediately replanted on Great Island, for fear of introducing bacteria or fungal disease which could attack the remaining wild tree.
 In 2010 the Department of Conservation planted 1,600 P. baylisiana seeds from mainland fruit back on Great Island, after carefully treating them to avoid introducing pathogens.

 In 2019, two hundred saplings raised by Manaaki Whenua Landcare Research were given to Ngāti Kurī, a Māori iwi from Northland, whose traditional tribal area (rohe) includes the Three Kings Islands.
-These saplings have been planted around the Waiora marae at Ngātaki, north of Kaitaia.
+These saplings have been planted around the Waiora marae at Ngataki, north of Kaitaia.